 At the end of your project, it is time to tell the world about what you've found out - this is called disseminating your results.
 In science, this usually happens in the form of written reports and oral presentations, so we'll do both in these modules.

 You should submit your project report electronically on the project server by the relevant deadline as usual.
-There will be no hardcopy submissions this year.
 Each student (including those working in groups) must submit an individually authored report.
 The final report is double marked by the supervisor and another member of staff.
 Marks are moderated to ensure all reports are marked to the same standard.
 The relative assessment weighting of the report differs between modules, but in all cases is the report the major component - it is therefore worth taking particular care with it.

 The report should include the literature review for completeness, although this will not be marked again.
 It must also include a statement expaining what each author's particular contribution to the project was.